 The “Landscape memory” itinerary is a route through the territory that was a strategic location during the last stages of the Second World War.
 We are now going to explore the stories linked to some of the memorial stones, steles and monuments as they appear along the itinerary.

-The itinerary starts in Cotignola and continues along the embankment of the Senio river (or along adjacent roads if you are travelling by car), from which you can take a detour to Bagnacavallo, Fusignano and Villanova di Bagnacavallo, as far as Alfonsine.
+The itinerary starts in Cotignola and continues along the adjacent embankment of the Senio river, which you can take a detour to Bagnacavallo, Fusignano and Villanova di Bagnacavallo, as far as Alfonsine.
 From here we cross the countryside to Conselice, then Massa Lombarda and Sant’Agata sul Santerno, and finally, after a diversion to Bagnara di Romagna, we head to Lugo and return to Cotignola.
 You can travel by bike or by car, following the directions on the map available at this link.

 For further information on the memorial stones, we recommend the project “Le pietre della memoria” (the stones of memory), carried out by Istituto Storico della Resistenza e dell’Età Contemporanea in Ravenna e Provincia (Historical Institute of the Resistance and Contemporary Age in Ravenna and its province).